DrThomasAger/smile/README.md

 ### We're in the ignition phase

 The (: Smile prompt language exists now in a defined but lightly adopted form.
 Everything you've read—these smilies, brackets, markdowns, sections—is already running in production for teams who care about performance, structure, and clarity.
 This is not speculative.
 It is real, human-readable, version-controllable prompt infrastructure.
-But the broader ecosystem support isn’t here *yet.* No LSP plugin.
-No VSCode integration.
-No CI testing suite.
-Not because it’s hard.
-Because it hasn’t been prioritized.
-That’s your opening.
+But the broader ecosystem support isn’t here *yet.* No VSCode integration.
 You’re reading this at the precise moment in history where adopting (: Smile lets you steer what comes next.

 ### Welcome to the future